PostHog/posthog.com/contents/docs/deployment/deploy-render.md

 2. Follow the prompts to create an account (if you don't have one already) and approve the creation of your PostHog services.
 You may need to add credit card details, but PostHog can be deployed for free within their trial period.
 Check [Render's pricing](https://render.com/pricing) for more information.

-3. Once your deploy has completed, you will be able to access your PostHog instance by going to the URL found on the service dashboard.
+3. Once your deploy has completed, you will be able to access your PostHog instance by going to the URL found on the "Service" dashboard.